How to Choose the Right UV Printer: 2025 Edition – Malaysia

 8. UV Printing Trends in Malaysia (2025)

-• Eco-friendly UV inks are gaining popularity
+• Eco-friendly UV inks & sustainable materials

 • Multi-layer printing for 3D effects

-• Growing demand for personalized gifts (corporate & wedding)
+• Personalized gifts (corporate & wedding)

 9. How to Future-Proof Your UV Printer Investment